• drpossum a year ago

 It's been a few years since I bought a domain from them so this could have changed since then.

-• richardhawthorn 10 months ago
+• richardhawthorn a year ago

 They recently increased their domain renewal pricing, and as others have said they don't make those prices very easy to find.
 I moved some .co.uk domains to them a couple of years ago and was surprised when my first bill came in.
 Their prices look ok for the first year but less so after that.